cannatag/ldap3/docs/manual/source/tutorial.rst

 Supported Controls we can see it supports "paged searches", and the "who am i" and "StartTLS" extended operations in Supported Extensions.

-.. sidebar:: Controls vs Extensions
+.. sidebar:: Controls vs Extensions: in LDAP a *Control* is some additional information that can be attached to any LDAP request or response, while an
-    In LDAP a *control* is some additional information that can be attached to any LDAP request or response, while an *extension* is a custom request that can be sent to the LDAP server in an Extended Operation Request.
+    *Extension* is a custom request that can be sent to the LDAP server in an **Extended Operation** Request.
-    A control usually modifies the behaviour of a standard LDAP operation, while an extension is a completely new kind of operation that each vendor decides to include in its LDAP server implementation.
+    A Control usually modifies the behaviour of a standard LDAP operation, while an Extension is a completely new kind of operation that each vendor decides to include in its LDAP server implementation.
     An LDAP server declares which controls and which extendend operations it understand.
-The ldap3 library decodes the known supported controls and extended operation and includes a brief description and a reference to the relevant RFC in the ``server.info`` attribute when it's known.
-Not all controls or extensions must be used by clients.
-Sometimes controls and extensions are used by servers that hold a replica or a partition of the data.
-Unfortunately in the LDAP specifications there is no way to understand if such extensions are reserved for server (*DSA*, Directory Server Agent in LDAP parlance) to server communication (for example in replica or partitions management) or can be used by clients (*DUA*, Directory User Agent).
-Because the LDAP protocols doesn't provide a specific way for DSAs to communicate, a DSA actually presents itself as a DUA to another DSA.
+The ldap3 library decodes the known supported controls and extended operation and includes a brief description and a reference to the relevant RFC in the ``.info`` attribute when known.
+Not all controls or extensions are intended to be used by clients.
+Sometimes controls and extensions are used by servers that hold a replica or a data partition.
+Unfortunately in the LDAP specifications there is no way to specify if such extensions are reserved for a server (**DSA**, *Directory Server Agent* in LDAP parlance) to server communication (for example in replicas or partitions management) or can be used by clients (**DUA**, *Directory User Agent*).
+Because the LDAP protocols doesn't provide a specific way for DSAs to communicate with each other, a DSA actually presents itself as a DUA to another DSA.

 Let's examine the LDAP server schema::